chan18/SOLID-/README.md

 Examine your classes looking for individual responsibilities or jobs.
 In the original terms, you'd be *looking for reasons to change*.
-Each time you find one of these,
-<u>it's potentially another class that you could extract</u>.
+Each time you find one of these, ==it's potentially another class that you could extract==.

 ## Open Close Principle